Control which members of your organization can access certain areas of your Site Manager.

 - Update your store's policies and procedures to remove website access when employment is terminated.

 If your user name contains a space, like "john doe" as opposed to "johndoe," you will have issues with certain portions of the site manager.
-Simply re-make your user account without the space in the username and everything will work correctly.
+Simply create a new user account without the space in the username and everything will work correctly.